Suzanne Oparil

-Suzanne Oparil is a clinical cardiologist and Distinguished Professor of Medicine, Professor of Cell, Developmental, and Integrative Biology.
-She is the Section Chief of Vascular Biology and Hypertension and the Director of the Vascular Biology and Hypertension Program of the Division of Cardiovascular Disease at the University of Alabama-Birmingham (UAB) Medical School.
+Suzanne Oparil is a clinical cardiologist and distinguished professor of medicine, professor of cell, developmental, and integrative biology.
+She is the section chief of vascular biology and hypertension and the director of the vascular biology and hypertension program of the Division of Cardiovascular Disease at the University of Alabama-Birmingham (UAB) Medical School.

-Oparil earned an A.B. in Zoology from Cornell University in 1961 and continued on to earn her medical degree in 1965, graduating in the top of her class from the Columbia University College of Physicians and Surgeons.
-After receiving further training at Columbia Presbyterian Hospital and completing her residency and cardiology fellowship at Massachusetts General Hospital, Dr. Oparil obtained her first faculty position at the University of Chicago in 1971.
-In 1975, she was promoted to Associate Professor before leaving the University of Chicago in 1977.
-It was in 1977 that Dr. Oparil began her work at the University of Alabama-Birmingham as an Associate Professor until her promotion to Professor in 1981.
+Oparil earned an A.B. in zoology from Cornell University in 1961 and continued on to earn her medical degree in 1965, graduating in the top of her class from the Columbia University College of Physicians and Surgeons.
+After receiving further training at Columbia Presbyterian Hospital and completing her residency and cardiology fellowship at Massachusetts General Hospital, Oparil obtained her first faculty position at the University of Chicago in 1971.
+In 1975, she was promoted to associate professor before leaving the University of Chicago in 1977.
+It was in 1977 that Oparil began her work at the University of Alabama-Birmingham as an associate professor until her promotion to professor in 1981.

 Early life

-Suzanne Oparil was raised on a dairy farm in Elmira, New York in the 1940s as the daughter of Czech immigrants.
+Oparil was raised on a dairy farm in Elmira, New York, in the 1940s as the daughter of Czech immigrants.
 It was there, early in life, that she developed an appreciation of nature and a respect for its uncontrollable elements.
 She says “I was always interested in science and thought about pursuing a career in bench research like Madame Curie.”
 She credited her brother with inspiring her to become a doctor, telling her that she could still “do research and make a lot more money that way.”

 She attended Cornell University as a National Merit Scholar, then went to Columbia University for medical school.
 She graduated first in her class from Columbia at a time when men outnumbered women in the program 9 to 1.
 She says she entered the field of cardiology because the late 1960s were a “golden age of new things in cardiology” and because her father died from congestive heart failure related to ischemic heart disease.